jtp184/lil_blaster/README.md

 ## CLI

 LilBlaster comes with a command line program to enable sending, receiving, identifying, and cataloging the IR transmissions from devices.
+This allows you to quickly get started cloning your own remotes, and replacing them with the Pi.

 ### `config`

-You can use the config subcommand to view and set configuration options, which will then be accessible by the library for defaults
+You can use the config subcommand to view and set configuration options, which will then be accessible by the library for defaults.
+Most important are the keys for `:codexes_dir` and `:default_codex`, which are used to set the name of the directory to load and save codexes to, and the name of the default codex to load.

 ```bash
 # Get all config options